sailscastshq/docs.sailscasts.com/docs/klean-ui/components/input.md

 <CopyCode :code="usageSource" label="usage.vue" />

 The application owns the visible label, deterministic IDs, help and error elements, validation timing, and submitted value.
-When both help and error are visible, `aria-describedby` names both IDs.
-Removing the error removes its stale ID at the same time.
+Help and error nodes keep stable IDs, so `aria-describedby` never needs conditional string building. `aria-invalid="false"` is valid, and `empty:hidden` collapses an empty error.
+When an error appears, the existing relationship becomes useful automatically.

-This explicit repetition is smaller and clearer than a Field configuration language.
+This explicit repetition is smaller and clearer than a Field configuration language or accessibility helper.
 Extract an application-owned form composition only when your product repeats the same complete markup and policy.

 ## API